I. Introduction

 2) Narrow Tailoring Requirements

 Similarly, there is a lack of complete clarity regarding the precise ways in which a policy must be designed to be considered “narrowly tailored.”
-Some commentators have discerned five elements of narrow tailoring from Justice O’Connor’s Grutter decision.42 Others see less.43 In general, however, a few key principles appear to be clear.
+Some commentators have discerned five elements of narrow tailoring from Justice O’Connor’s Grutter decision.47 Others see less.48 In general, however, a few key principles appear to be clear.

-Second, a narrowly tailored policy is one that is limited in certain ways to minimize any harms that flow as a result of the use of racial classifications.
-Courts want to see that policymakers are cognizant of the fact that the use of racial classifications is a dangerous and risky thing to do, and want to see evidence of sensitivity to its downsides.
+Second, a narrowly tailored policy is one that is limited in certain ways to minimize any harms that may result from the use of racial classifications.
+The Supreme Court has made clear that the use of race is a dangerous business in policymaking, and “narrowly tailored” policies are those that are carefully limited to minimize potential harms.
 Policies that are narrowly tailored may have a more limited scope or reach than a more broadly tailored one.
 They may also have a sunset provision or a trigger for periodic review or reconsideration.
 Those elements make it more likely that a court will find a policy to be “narrowly tailored.”

 Example 1

-Suppose a state agency empowered to promote homeownership through various subsidy programs sets as a goal to reduce the Black-white disparity in homeownership rates by specifically increasing Black rates of homeownership by awarding those subsidies only to Black recipients.
+Suppose a state agency empowered to promote homeownership through various subsidy programs sets as a goal to reduce the Black-white disparity in homeownership rates.
+It seeks to achieve this goal by specifically increasing Black rates of homeownership by awarding those subsidies only to Black recipients.
 Would this policy survive an equal protection challenge?

 Answer: No. Because beneficiaries will be classified by race through the natural operation of the program, this policy will be subject to strict scrutiny review.
 Even if a compelling governmental interest could be articulated, it is unlikely that this would be considered a narrowly tailored policy.